Kevin Foster (cyclist): American Summits tour

 Following the Great Wall tour, Foster moved from Ojai, California, to the community of Kaweah, at the base of Sequoia National Park.
-As he was cycling in the mountains one day, he found a "no biking" sign in an area where he was used to training, as part of a battle by the Sierra Club to keep bikes off the trails.
+One day when he was cycling in the mountains, Foster found a "no biking" sign in an area where he was used to training, as part of a battle by the Sierra Club to keep bikes off the trails.

-The encounter inspired Foster's next tour: a two-year tour called American Summits, which would place a full-scale mountain bike atop the highest natural point in each of the fifty states.
+The encounter inspired Foster's American Summits tour, the goal of which to place a mountain bike atop the highest natural point in each of the fifty U.S. states.
 Most of Foster's previous sponsors returned, although his bicycle changed from a Cannondale to a Klein, still in the red, white, and blue color scheme.

 The tour started in the summer of 1993 with multiple setbacks.
 Just before the tour began, Foster's manager died suddenly at the age of 33.
-In his first state, Arizona, Foster got lost on the way down from the summit.
-However, Foster was able to summit 48 state highpoints on his first try.
-California's Mount Whitney (the highest natural point in the continental United States) took him two attempts to succeed.
-He was placed under arrest at the base of Mount Rainier, Washington state's highpoint; after a court hearing held in a parking lot, Foster was allowed to take his bike to the summit as long as he left his wheels behind.
+On his first high point, Humphreys Peak of Arizona, Foster got lost on the way down from the summit.
+Foster succeeded in summiting 48 high points on his first try.
+California's Mount Whitney took him two attempts to succeed, while on Mount Rainier, Washington state's highpoint, Foster was placed under arrest at the base.
+After a court hearing held in a parking lot, Foster was allowed to take his bike to the summit as long as he left his wheels behind.

-The last stop on the tour was Alaska's Mount McKinley, the highest natural point on the North American continent.
-In the summer of 1995, Foster and his team of three others were dropped off by plane at the mountain's 7500-foot base during a blizzard.
+The last stop on the tour was Alaska's Denali, the highest natural point on the North American continent.
+In the summer of 1995, Foster and his team of three others were dropped off by plane at the mountain's 7,500 ft (2,300 m) base during a blizzard.
 Immediately afterward, as the plane tried to depart, it was flipped upside-down and destroyed, although the pilot escaped with minor injuries.
-After they reached the 17,200-foot level and made camp with about 75 other climbers, a storm trapped the group for six days, leading to three deaths.
+After they reached the 17,200 ft (5,200 m) level and made camp with about 75 other climbers, a storm trapped the group for six days, leading to three deaths.
 As the storm rose above them briefly, Foster and his team reluctantly retreated, and his sponsors declined to fund a return trip.

 The tour received significant press coverage.
 Following the tour, the Sierra Club and members of several cycling organizations sat down to negotiate sharing the country's trails.